Cubix Robots for Everyone: Showdown

 Cubix Robots for Everyone: Showdown is a 2003 action-adventure role-playing video game developed by Blitz Games and published by The 3DO Company for the GameCube and PlayStation 2.
 The game is based on the Cubix: Robots for Everyone television series.
-A version of the game for the Xbox was also announced, but was never released.
+A version for the Xbox was also announced, but was never released.

 Gameplay

-In Cubix: Robots for Everyone, step into the chaos of Bubble Town, where robots have gone rogue.
+In Cubix: Robots for Everyone, the player enters Bubble Town, where robots have gone rogue.
 As part of the Cubix gang, the mission is to track down these malfunctioning machines and restore order.
-Players control Connor or Abby to collect 25 Cubix robots from the television series to use in turn-based combat.
-Each victory allows players to collect the defeated robot and add it to their roster for future fights.
+The player controls Connor or Abby and must collect 25 Cubix robots from the television series to use in turn-based combat.
+Each victory lets the player collect the defeated robot and add it to their roster for future fights.
 The game consists of Story, Battle, Challenges, Tournament, and Mini-Game modes.
-Cubix himself can transform into various vehicles.
+Cubix can transform into various vehicles.
 The game is rounded out with both single-player and multiplayer options.